boilerrat/awesome-decentralized-autonomous-organizations/readme.md

 - [unchained](https://unchainedpodcast.com/) Tune in every Tuesday for an hour-long interview or discussion with the most interesting thinkers and doers in the space.
 On Fridays, hear about the hottest news of the week, through a Q&A, plus in the weekly news recap.
 - [Ventures Podcast](https://satchel.works/@wclittle/ventures-podcast) an audio/video podcast devoted to exploring entrepreneurial stories, market landscapes, problem spaces, and opportunities to create for-profit and nonprofit ventures to benefit human beings.
 - [web3 with a16z](https://web3-with-a16z.simplecast.com/) - a show about the next generation of the internet, and about how builders and users -- whether artists, coders, creators, developers, companies, organizations, or communities -- now have the ability to not just "read" (web1) + "write" (web2) but "own" (web3) pieces of the internet, unlocking a new wave of creativity and entrepreneurship.
+- [Web3 with Sam Kamani](https://web3pod.xyz/) - Web 3.0 with Sam Kamani Podcast is all about Web 3 and how it is going to change the world.
+- [Web3 Galaxy Brain](https://web3galaxybrain.com/) -  Technical conversations with Web3 builders.Hosted by @nnnnicholas.

 ## Project Management